Sunkek/sunbot-monolith/README.md

     - Automaticlly promote and demote members according to the vote outcome
 9. Special roles - personal titles
     - Let them create and change special roles if they meet the requirements
-10. Mod functions - easier than Discord interface
+10. ✔️ Mod functions - easier than Discord interface
     - Mute
+    - ✔️ Unmute
-    - Kick
+    - ✔️ Kick
-    - Ban
+    - ✔️ Ban
+    - ✔️ Unban
 11. ✔️ Embedder - create and edit embed messages
     - ✔️ New embed
     - ✔️ Edit embed